-We want our students to be active, positive participants in the learning process.
+Our goal in Rosemont is to develop students who are well mannered, sensitive to the needs of others, proud to their accomplishments, self-disciplined, responsible and articulate.
+They are also expected to be active, positive participants in the learning process.
+The code of behaviour is to guide students and help them rise to this expected behaviour in relation to their professional competence, timetable, punctuality and respect for others and for the school property.
 The code of behaviour is necessary for students, parents and staff in assisting the development of the students.
-This code will allow the school function in an orderly and harmonious way, creating an atmosphere of respect amongst students and teachers with the backup of parents, thus affording maximum potential for effective teaching and learning.
+This code allows the school to function in an orderly and harmonious way creating an atmosphere of respect amongst students and teachers with the backup of parents, thus affording maximum potential for effective teaching and learning.